myungdal-wang/myungdal-wang.github.io/_pages/about.md

 # 📝 Public Goods
 - My coauthors and I are collecting various micro-datasets of various countries and regions.
 Feel free to contact us for more information.

-- Current progress: Brazil, Japan, Korea, Peru, Spain, Taiwan...
+- Current progress: Brazil, Germany, Italy, Japan, Korea, Peru, Spain, Taiwan...

 # 🎖 Honors and Awards